starknet-io/SNIPs/SNIPS/snip-12.md

 This object ensures the uniqueness of messages based on:

 - **name**: The name of the Dapp, can even contain the function name if your contract needs to perform multiple off-chain signatures.
 - **version**: The version of the Dapp your contract is using.
 Prevents two versions of the same Dapp from producing the same hash.
-Typically, if you update your contract and the hashing behaviour changes, this field should be updated.
+Typically, if you update your contract and the hashing behavior changes, this field should be updated.
-- **chainId**: The chain ID used by the Dapp represented as a shortstring.
+- **chainId**: The chain ID used by the Dapp is represented as a shortstring.
 Prevents replay attacks from one network to another.
 - **revision (optional)**: the revision of the specification to be used.
 If the value is omitted it will default to `0` .
     - Revision `0`: Represents the de facto spec before this SNIP was published.
 The purpose is to help with backwards compatibility.
 It’s not recommended to use it.
     - Revision `1`: Will be the initial version of the specification